What role do proteins play in the life of the body? Encyclopedia of Vegetarianism

 one person to another.

-violation of the structure of protein molecules under the influence of various factors -
+disruption of the structure of protein molecules under the influence of various factors -

-heating, irradiation, the action of chemicals.
+heating, irradiation, chemical action.
 Examples of denaturation:

-solid when building a spider web.
+hard when a spider builds its web.

 5. The role of proteins in the body:

-catalytic.
+Catalytic.
 Proteins are catalysts that increase

 the rate of chemical reactions in the cells of the body.
-Enzymes - Biological
+Enzymes - biological

 catalysts;

 Structural.
-Proteins are elements of the plasma
+Proteins are elements of plasmatic

 membranes, as well as cartilage, bones, feathers, nails, hair, all tissues and organs;